 This Web site contains background information on health and safety, as well as relevant questions, a checklist, a sample emergency card, and useful words and phrases to know.

 - Students Abroad Travel Information

 The U.S. Department of State offers advice and information targeted to students planning to travel and study abroad.

-- International Travel Information including Travel Warnings and Country Information Sheets
+- International Travel Information including Travel Advisories and Country Information Sheets

 The U.S. Department of State offers reports about the state of every country around the world.